-The Albuquerque Balloon Fiesta, with approximately 100,000 visitors a day, is one of the largest and most spectacular hot air balloon events in the world.
-There are so many people and activities to do at the fiesta, so it can be a little overwhelming for the first time visitor.
-Here are Albuquerque Balloon Fiesta: Ten tips to have the time of your life!
+The Albuquerque Balloon Fiesta, with approximately 100,000 visitors a day, is one of the worlds largest and most spectacular hot air balloon events.
+With so much to do and see at the festival, it can get a little overwhelming for the first time visitor.
+These ten tips will help you get the most out of your visit and have the time of your life!

 Albuquerque Balloon Fiesta: Ten Tips

 The Albuquerque Balloon Fiesta is one of the biggest events in Albuquerque and the entire state of New Mexico, so hotels will sell out quickly, even as far away as Santa Fe.
 Book your hotel reservation early, at least four months prior to the event to get a preferred rate.
 The closest hotels are near Rio Rancho, Alameda Rd and I-25, or along Rt 528.

 TIP: When you book your hotel be careful to check cancellation policies.
 Because this is such a popular event and hotels sell out quickly, cancellation policies will be different than a traditional hotel stay, and vary from 48 hours prior to four weeks prior to arrival.

 #2 Check the Schedule of Daily Events